Tyrese-FullStackGenius/Restaurant-Reservations-System_Backend/README.md

 ## /tables/:table_id

 ### GET
-> If the table defined by it's table_id in the request URL exists, it returns the reservation object.
+> If the table defined by its table_id in the request URL exists, it returns the reservation object.

 ___

 ## /tables/:table_id/seat

 ### PUT
-> - If the table_id passed in the parameters exists, the reservation_id passed in the body exists, and the table is currently not occupied as well as the reservation belonging to the reservation_id is only booked, and **not** seated, finished, or cancelled: the table will be updated with the reservation_id.
+> - If the table_id passed in the parameters exists, the reservation_id passed in the body exists, and the table is currently not occupied as well as the reservation belonging to the reservation_id is only booked, and **not** seated, finished, or canceled: the table will be updated with the reservation_id.
 > - When the table is updated with a reservation_id, that means the reservation is now seated at a table.
 Accordingly, the reservation's status will also be updated to reflect its "seated" status.
 > - Returns status 200 and the updated reservation, not the table.